tonethar/IGME-430-Spring-2021/projects/project-1.md

 4) The application must be performant and run as expected.
 There must not be any hiccups or performance issues when the server is under a light load.
 Common user errors must be handled gracefully on both the client-side and server-side:

     - example: the user forgets to type in their last name (a required form field)
-      - the *client* (the HTMK page, utilizing JavaScript) will not allow the data to be submitted to the server
+      - the *client* (the HTML page, utilizing JavaScript) will not allow the data to be submitted to the server
       - the *server* will return an error message if a value for required field is not iven

 5) All of these information "calls"  (getting data, posting data, checking for updates, etc) must all be done through Ajax and your web API